Helperbird/website/src/pages/help/how-to-login-with-a-microsoft-account-on-google-chrome.md

 ### Heads up

-Due to Browser extensions moving to (https://developer.chrome.com/docs/extensions/mv3/intro/)[Manifest V3 ], we are unable to support automatic login with Microsoft accounts on Google Chrome. ** You can use the subscription key method**
+Due to Browser extensions moving to [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/), we are unable to support automatic login with Microsoft accounts on Google Chrome.

 We are working on a solution and will update this article when we have more information.